-- deadline dates by which registration must be completed; - an NSAC course form for the student to sign and return to the NSAC Research & Graduate Studies Office; - procedures to be followed to register at Dalhousie University via the on-line registration system; - · procedures for the payment of tuition fees; and specific information on procedures to follow to change academic status, program requirements, etc.
+- · deadline dates by which registration must be completed; - procedures to be followed to register at NSAC via the on-line registration system; - procedures to be followed to register at Dalhousie University via the on-line registration system; - · procedures for the payment of tuition fees; and - specific information on procedures to follow to change academic status, program requirements, etc.

-Continuing students who require an extension to their program or have an outstanding progress report will not be permitted to register until the extension or progress report has been officially approved by the Faculty of Graduate Studies.
+Continuing students who require an extension to their program or have an outstanding Progress Report will not be permitted to register until the extension or progress report has been officially approved by the Faculty of Graduate Studies.

 Late registration is permitted until the last day for adding courses.
-Late fees are waived only in extenuating circumstances and at the discretion of the Vice President Administration.
+All students must register on or before the deadline for each term.
+Students who do not register on or before the last day to register must apply in writing to the Graduate Coordinator for permission to register.
+Late fees are waived only in extenuating circumstances and at the discretion of the Vice-President Administration.
 Registration after the final deadline is normally only permitted in unavoidable circumstances such as illness or required absence for research at the beginning of the next academic year (in September).

-Any student who fails to register within the prescribed periods may neither submit a thesis nor obtain any services from NSAC or Dalhousie University during that semester.
+Any student who fails to register and pay tuition fees by the approved deadlines may neither submit a thesis nor obtain any services from NSAC or Dalhousie University during that semester.
 Continuing students who fail to register by the final deadline will be automatically withdrawn from their program and will have to apply for readmission by the next available admission date.

 An individual program of study must be approved for every graduate student.
-The program of study for each graduate student must be approved by the Graduate Coordinator and submitted for final approval to the Faculty of Graduate Studies, Dalhousie University.
-The Graduate Coordinator will enter the proposed program and any other requirements and conditions on the Program Approval Form.
-The student, the supervisor and the Graduate Coordinator must sign this form prior to submission to the Faculty of Graduate Studies.
+The program of study for each graduate student must be approved by the Graduate Coordinator and submitted for final approval to FGS.
+The Graduate Coordinator will enter the proposed program (with the total number of credits required, the names and numbers of courses required (including ancillary courses), and any other requirements and conditions) on the Program Form.
+The student, the supervisor, and the Graduate Coordinator must sign this form prior to submission to FGS.
+The signed form is to be submitted to FGS within the first term of the student's program of study.
 Once approved, the Program Form constitutes an agreed contract between the student and NSAC/Dalhousie University for the requirements to complete the M.Sc. program.
+Any changes to the approved Program Form must be agreed to by the supervisor, Graduate Coordinator and FGS by submission of a Program Update form.
+It is the obligation of the supervisor to inform all supervisory committee members of both the content of the original Program Form and any changes made to the original Program Form.